lydell/webext-message-issue/README.md

 background.js got message hello from content.js via port 1535806535513 background.js:13:5
 ```

+(Whether “content.js init” or “background.js init” is logged first doesn’t matter to me as long as the messaging works.)

 The thing here is that there are essentially two types of tabs:

 - Those opened _before_ background.js is run,